hanakara-milk/se-training-20191026/README.md

 # se-training-20191108 (Updated)
-This part is Kubernetes basics in APJ Calm &amp; Karbon 101 training
+This part is Kubernetes basics hands-on in APJ Calm &amp; Karbon 101 training

 ## How to use
 ### Log-on kubectl client VM